Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 4. Try Flooring with Natural Stones

-Ideally, your choice of flooring should be either slate, terrazzo, bluestone, or travertine.
+Ideally, your flooring choice should be slate, terrazzo, bluestone, or travertine.
 These are among the original stones used for flooring these kitchens.
 And yes, they can be quite expensive.

 So, what other options can you explore?
 Cork and wood.
 These are still considered natural materials that can provide an authentic, midcentury, modern look to your kitchen.
 Plus, they’re more affordable compared to their stone counterparts.

-The key thing to note if you decide to use either cork or wood is that the grain should be subtle.
-Plus, the tone should be something medium.
+If you decide to use cork or wood, the key thing to note is that the grain should be subtle, and the tone should be medium.

 5. Extend the Curves to the Furniture